The consequences of a 1st, 2nd, and 3rd DUI in South Carolina.

 Although not a criminal offense, a zero-tolerance violation will result in license suspension for:

-The driver must also enroll in and complete the ADSAP prior to license reinstatement.
+The driver must also enroll in and complete the ADSAP before license reinstatement.
 Reinstatement also entails hundreds of dollars in reinstatement fees.

 The penalties for a DUI conviction are serious and the administrative rules for appealing a license suspension are time-sensitive.
 If you’ve been arrested for a DUI in South Carolina, consult with an experienced DUI attorney as soon as possible.
 A qualified DUI lawyer can explain your options and advise you on the best course of action.